chonkcheto/fish-network-docs-testing/introduction-to-investment-clubs.md

 Investment Clubs are groups of people who come together to pool capital, share ideas, and invest collaboratively across various asset classes.
 Investment clubs provide a simple, cost effective vehicle for investor communities and new fund managers to build and activate networks.

 Unknown to many average investors, Investment Clubs have existed for centuries.
-The most popular investment club that most people will recognize is Jim Cramer on CNBC1.
+The most popular investment club that most people will recognize is Jim Cramer on CNBC, which is non-capital pooling club.

 In summary, there are two types of investment clubs that the SEC recognizes2, and the difference lies in how the capital is deployed.